 Llewellyn has over fifteen years of leadership and management experience.
 He was previously Vice Dean: Research at the College of Business and Economics, University of Johannesburg home to over 500 staff members.
-He was part of the College Higher Degrees Committee, Higher Degrees Assessment Committee, College Leadership Team and part of Senate and Senex University Committees.
-Prior to that, he was for several years Head of the Tourism Department at the University of Johannesburg and lectured on sustainable development and environmental issues.
-He was also a research fellow at Middlesex University, London.
+He was part of the College Higher Degrees Committee, Higher Degrees Assessment Committee, College Leadership Team, and part of Senate and Senex University Committees.
+Prior to that, he was for several years Head of the Tourism department at the University of Johannesburg and lectured on sustainable development and environmental issues.
+He was also a Senior Research Associate at the South African Research Chair in Social Change, University of Johannesburg, and was a research fellow at Middlesex University, London.
 Llewellyn also served as an environmental manager for a human rights and non-profit organisation dealing with environmental justice issues.
 He is currently Professor (Environmental Science) and acting director at UNISA and serves as Masters and Ph.D. coordinator and is leading the postgraduate environmental justice and ethics module.
-Llewellyn serves as a reviewer for a number of accredited international journals, including serving as an external examiner for Masters and Ph.D. research and serving as postgraduate module examiner for prestigious institutions.
+Llewellyn serves as a reviewer for a number of accredited international journals, including serving as an external examiner for Masters and Ph.D. research and serving as a postgraduate module examiner for prestigious institutions.

-Llewellyn is available for media interviews, workshops and public events.
-He has served as facilitator for workshops, chaired conference sessions and has been interviewed on numerous media platforms.
+Llewellyn is available for media interviews, workshops, and public events.
+He has served as a facilitator for workshops, chaired conference sessions, and has been interviewed on numerous media platforms.

 April 6, 2019